NREL/EnergyPlus/doc/src/docs/EngineeringReference/12-AlternativeModeling.md

 We will use to calculate the interface height and do a heat balance calculation on each subzone. *G* is given by .
-The supply air flow rate <div img="image2478.txt">\(\dot V\)</div> is obtained by summing all the air flows entering the zone: supply air, infiltration, ventilation, and inter-zone flow.
-The heat gain <div img="image2479.txt">\(\dot Q\)</div> is estimated by summing all the convective internal gains located in the occupied subzone – task lights, people, equipment – and dividing this power equally among the n plumes.
+The supply air flow rate <span>$\dot V$</span> is obtained by summing all the air flows entering the zone: supply air, infiltration, ventilation, and inter-zone flow.
+The heat gain <span>$\dot Q$</span> is estimated by summing all the convective internal gains located in the occupied subzone – task lights, people, equipment – and dividing this power equally among the n plumes.
 With these assumptions we can describe the implementation.

 The UCSD UFI model is controlled by the subroutine *ManageUCSDUFModels* which is called from the *RoomAirModelManager*.
 The *RoomAirModelManager* selects which zone model will be used for each zone.